 How to Create a Behavior Reward Chart

-To those who are wondering, yes, making a behavior reward chart for children, students, and sometimes even grown-ups can be a good strategy.
-Here is your guide on how you can design a good reward system that will encourage employees and clients to act in the desired manner:
+To those wondering, making a behaviour reward chart for children, students, and sometimes even grown-ups can be a good strategy.
+Here is your guide on how you can design a sound reward system that will encourage employees and clients to act in the desired manner:

 1. Identify Desired Behaviors

-• Specify Behaviors: This involves ensuring you are very specific about the type of conduct you would want to foster.
+• Specify Behaviors: This involves ensuring you are specific about the conduct you want to foster.
 These should be clear, behavioural and quantifiable and can, for instance, be “submitting homework in time” or “doing dishes. ”

 • Stay Positive: Less emphasis should be placed on doing what ‘not to’ and more on what should be done.
-This helps maintain a cheerful and positive environment, which motivates the workforce.
+This helps maintain a cheerful environment, which motivates the workforce.

 2. Choose a Chart Design